Is Pet Insurance Worth It? We’ve Got the Pros and Cons

 2. Premiums Can Be Low for Young Pets

-If your pet is young or healthy, or you choose a lower tier, you can get coverage for less than the monthly cost of a fancy coffee and croissant.
-It’s not a huge price to pay for the security of knowing your pet can get the help they need.
+If your pet is young or healthy, or you choose a lower tier, you can get coverage for less than the cost of your Netflix and Hulu subscriptions.
+Such a low monthly premium is not a huge price to pay for the security of knowing your pet can get the help they need.

 Compared to the cost of one late-night animal ER visit, most plans’ deductibles are affordable.
-If, heaven forbid, your pet is seriously injured or ill, you could wind up paying at least the cost of the deductible anyway — but with insurance, you can get your pet the extra care and piece of mind towards vet bills that you may not have been able to afford on your own.
+If, heaven forbid, your pet is seriously injured or ill, you could wind up paying at least the cost of the deductible anyway — but with insurance, you can get your pet the extra care they need beyond the deductible without worrying about where you’ll come up with the cash.

 4. You Get to Choose Your Vet